-Happy Friday, bibliophiles!
+Happy Tuesday, bibliophiles!

-That’s it for this little painting post!
-Have a wonderful rest of your day, take care of yourselves, and remember: mutant and proud!
+That’s it for this week’s Book Review Tuesday!
+Have a wonderful rest of your day, and take care of yourselves!